This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 I remember long ago when we didn’t wear bike helmets at all, ever.
 But things have changed.
-We are much more educated about the risks or not wearing a helmet.
+We are much more educated about the risks of not wearing a helmet.
 If you were to get knocked over by a vehicle on the road, you could risk a severe head injury or worse.

 A good quality bike helmet is THE most essential piece of safety gear.
 And when it’s for bike touring, it also has to be very comfortable to wear, lightweight, and reasonably priced.
 And if you are cycling in winter, there is also the option of using a winter bike helmet.

-The Bike Helmet For Bike Touring in 2023 are:
+The Bike Helmet For Bike Touring in 2024 are:

-Best Bike Helmet For Touring – Overall
+Best Bike Touring Helmet

 Specialized Tactic 4 MIPS